 If you don’t pay your rent or “cure” your violation, your landlord will be granted a judgment (a judgment means you’re legally required to pay the rent plus interest) and will serve you a summons or complaint of eviction to proceed with the eviction.

-Depending on your state, you’ll have a certain number of days to come up with the entire rent amount.
+You’ll have a certain number of days to come up with the entire rent amount.
+The number of days depends on the state you’re residing.
 Your landlord doesn’t have to accept any partial payments but has to accept the rent if presented in entirety within the given period.
 See the eviction timeline below for details of the next step.

 3. Attend court and argue the eviction case